-- Where possible, use a pedestrian crossing. - Children wait by roadside until told it is safe to cross. - Lead child told where to wait, once across (allow enough room for following children). - Member of staff to remain in road to control children crossing and any traffic until last child has crossed safely (this should be done as teacher-tag (relay).
+- Where possible, use a pedestrian crossing. - When using a crossing with traffic lights, children will wait (under the instructions of staff) in two lines of 10 and cross over in a group.
+This will be practised by staff and children before leaving the school site so that each pupil is aware of how this works.
+For Pre-Prep, this number may be adjusted for what works best for children of this age.
+However, they will not cross in pairs. - Children wait by roadside until told it is safe to cross. - Lead child told where to wait, once across (allow enough room for following children). - Member of staff to remain in road to control children crossing and any traffic until last child has crossed safely (this should be done as teacher-tag (relay).